Sunday, September 22, 2019

 It was certainly an experience I will never forget, nor will anyone in the Carolinas and the Caribbean touched by the destruction left in the wake of Hurricane Hugo.

-Since then my home state has had some near misses, and some flooding from other storms; but so far no major story systems landing on the South Carolina coastline and impacting the whole state as Hugo did.
+Since then my home state has had some near misses, and some flooding from other storms; but so far no major story systems landing on the South Carolina coastline and impacting the whole state quite like Hugo did.

 The question however is not so much if, but when will another major hurricane hit South Carolina the way Hugo did?